F-Adams/responsive_navbar/README.md

 # responsive_navbar

-## A simple responsive website navigation bar with a "Hamburger" menu.
+A simple responsive website navigation bar with a "Hamburger" menu for the CodeKY WebDev pathway.

-Live Demo: [Coming Soon]
+### Live Demo: [Coming Soon]